Fruktus/NNK/nnk.md

 in other projects, while wrapper is closer to application using that library, which also connects to the NNK (specifically broker) through api.

 Core modules differ because they won't neccessarily have a library module and are more focused on providing specific functionality.
-In other words, they are specific to project and are not meant to be freely reusable by themself.
+In other words, they are specific to project and are not meant to be freely reusable by themselves.

 ## Core modules:
 - CoRe - made up of smaller modules: